Bit-Nation/Pangea-Docs/README.md

 Bug bounties will be announced shortly.

+### Add your own ERC20 token to the Bitnation Jurisdiction wallet

+Follow the instructions in [this](https://github.com/Bit-Nation/Pangea-wallet-tokenbase) repository.

 ### Code Commit Guidelines and Code of Conduct

  -  Some repositories includes issue or pull request templates, use them whenever possible.